Words: Shane Blanchard

-The astute – or anyone with eyes – may have recognised this establishment resides in Leeds’ famous Kirkgate market but it has seats and it serves great food ergo it’s in the list.
-It’s hard enough to walk past the enticing selection of freshly prepared houmous but choose one of their Algerian Mhadjebs or Moroccan Bastilla and you’ll be hooked for life.
+The astute – or anyone with eyes – may have recognised this establishment resides in Leeds’ famous Kirkgate market, but it has seats and serves great food so it’s in the list.
+It’s hard enough to walk past the enticing selection of freshly prepared houmous, but choose one of their Algerian Mhadjebs or Moroccan Bastilla and you’ll be hooked for life.
 Wash it down with a complimentary peppermint tea then head off to haggle over some lamb chops at the next stall down – a true North African/Middle Eastern experience in the centre of Yorkshire.
 You’ll feel like Indiana Jones, kinda.

 Bulgogi Grill, The Arena Quarter, 9 Merrion Way, LS2 8BT

 Anyone for a bit of DIY?
 Not putting up some shelves obviously but grilling your own food on the table top griddles at Bulgogi, Leeds’ first Korean style barbecue restaurant.
 First let the professionals do their thing preparing the salads, the sides and, most importantly, carefully marinating the meats before you add the finishing touches by cooking exactly to taste at the table.
 Great for something a bit different on a group night out or for anyone with an inherent distrust of chefs.

 Culto, 97 Stainbeck Road, LS7 2PR